Arne Beurling: World War II

 In the summer of 1940 he single-handedly deciphered and reverse-engineered an early version of the Siemens and Halske T52 also known as the Geheimfernschreiber ("secret teletypewriter") used by Nazi Germany in World War II for sending ciphered messages.
 The T52 was one of the so-called "Fish cyphers", that, using transposition, created nearly one quintillion (893,622,318,929,520,960) different variations.
 It took Beurling two weeks to solve the problem using pen and paper.
+Beurling, who had academical knowledge of the German language, proceeded in the classic way when deciphering a code: By trying to identify high-frequency or unusually long words, and based on some hypotheses, making formulas and tables to test them against other coded messages.

 Using Beurling's work, a device was created that enabled Sweden to decipher German teleprinter traffic passing through Sweden from Norway on a cable.
 In this way, Swedish authorities knew about Operation Barbarossa before it occurred.
 Since the Swedes would not reveal how this knowledge was attained, the Swedish warning was not treated as credible by Soviets.

 This became the foundation for the Swedish National Defence Radio Establishment (FRA).
 The cypher in the Geheimfernschreiber is generally considered to be more complex than the cypher used in the Enigma machines.